Program and Degree Options

 - Complete professional education requirements (secondary education minor)

-For the most current and detailed list of requirements, refer to the Education Department's Handbook.
+Refer to the College Catalog for a detailed list of requirements.
+Requirements for the teaching licensure can be found Education Department's Handbook.
 You should work closely with your academic advisor to plan your course schedule so that you can complete all the requirements in four years.

 B.A. in physics plus B.S. in engineering